No disruption to production of Italian delicatessen products

 Simpler and cheaper than the alternatives

-The alternative to automatic sheet dispensing with non-slip paper would have been to wrap the pallets in twice as much stretch film.
+The alternative to automatic sheet dispensing with anti-slip paper would have been to wrap the pallets in twice as much stretch film.
 But in Italy companies pay a fee to dispose of packaging to CONAI, an organisation that manages taxes for the disposal of packaging materials.
 And it is particularly expensive to dispose of stretch film, which costs EUR 188 per tonne, compared to EUR 4 per tonne for paper packaging materials.

 “It is very expensive to use stretch film and dispose of it afterwards,” says Simone Amigoni.
 He then elaborates: “Our financial estimate clearly indicated that the Palcut solution with Antim non-slip sheets is a good cost-reducing investment because there are significantly fewer pallet collapses, the stretch film charge is halved and there is higher customer satisfaction due to fewer pallet collapses.”